mercmobily/simpledblayer/README.md

 * If `returnRecord` is `true`, then the callback will be called with `record` representing the record just created.
 Default is `false`.
 * If `children` is `true`, then when using `returnRecord`, the returned record will also include its children.
 Default is `false`.
 * If `skipValidation` is `true`, then the validation of the data against the schema will be skipped.
 Default is `false`.
+* `If `position` is defined, and table has a `positionField` element, then the record will be placed in the designated spot.
+The `position` element should be an object with `where` and optionally `beforeId`.
+See the [Repositioning section](#Repositioning) section in the documentation for details.

 # Querying: `update()`